Advanced Settings

 called "advanced" settings, they are not particularly difficult to

-understand, and you shouldn't hesitate to explore them.
+understand, and there may be situations when you need to modify them.
 All

 of